ssmanji89/jekyll-TeXt-theme.sulemanji.com/_posts/2023-10-15-sooliOnion0.md

 ### An Invitation to Connect, Collaborate, and Continue the Tale

 This is not the end; it's just the beginning.
-I invite you, the reader

-### An Invitation to Connect, Collaborate, and Continue the Tale

-This is not the end; it's just the beginning.
 I invite you, the reader, to connect with me, collaborate on future endeavors, and continue this tale that is far from over.

----

-> **Public Service Announcement to Parents**: Please don't ignore your children; perhaps train a dog to understand yourself better.

-> **Note to Readers**: When you meet new people and something seems off, please ask questions.
-More often than not, the person has learned to ignore that scary memory.
-A special thanks to Justin and Tommy for their efforts in my life journey.

----

 *Thank you for taking the time to read my shniz.
 Your attention is sincerely appreciated.*
+*For further inquiries, collaborations, or to continue this journey with me, feel free to reach out.*

 ---

-*For further inquiries, collaborations, or to continue this journey with me, feel free to reach out.*
+*© 2023 Suleman Manji, All Rights Reserved.*
 * [Contact via Website](https://www.sulemanji.com)
 * [LinkedIn](https://www.linkedin.com/in/sulemanmanji/)
 * [Email](mailto:ssmanji89@gmail.com)

----

-*© 2023 Suleman Manji, All Rights Reserved.*